scotws/TaliForth2/docs/stack.md

 ```

 **Under- and overflow.** For speed reasons, Tali only checks for underflow after
-the execution of a word as part of the QUIT loop.
+the execution of a word as part of the `quit` loop.
 There is no checking for
-overflow.
+overflow, which in normal operation is too rare to justify the computing expense.